-WordPress has become the world's most popular content management system.
-Easy to started with and extremely versatile.
-One of the best website and blogging platforms ever.
-The biggest drawback of WordPress's popularity is it's a prime target for hackers
+WordPress has become the world's most popular Website Builder.
+Easy to use and extremely versatile.
+One of the best website and blogging platforms created.
+The biggest drawback of WordPress's popularity is it's a prime target for hackers.

 Running outdated versions of WordPress plugins and themes can also leave you vulnerable.
-Updates often include patches for security issues.
+Updates frequently include patches for security issues.
 It is important to run the latest versions.
 Make a practice of regularly running backups and updates for your WordPress site.
-This is a important WordPress security "Best" practice
+This is a critical WordPress security "Best" practice.

-Poorly-written, insecure, or outdated plugins is one of the most common ways attackers exploit your site.
+Poorly-written, insecure, or outdated plugins are one of the most common ways attackers exploit your site.
 Plugins and themes are the most potential sources of security vulnerabilities.
-Only download and install WordPress plugins and themes from reputable sources.
-Avoid bootleg or torrent "Free" versions of premium themes and plugins, as the files may have been altered to contain malware
+Only download and install WordPress Plugins and WordPress Themes from reputable sources.
+Avoid bootleg or torrent "Free" versions of premium themes and plugins, as the files may have been altered to contain malware.

-There's a temptation to install as many plugins as you can or have problems to solve, But too many plugins can cause bloat and just one unreliable or outdated plug-in can cause a major security risk.
-Regularly delete unused themes and plugins, as even a deactivated plug-in can be a security risk if a vulnerability is found and exploited.
+There seems to be a temptation to install as many plugins as you can.
+But too many plugins can cause excess bloat and slow your whole website down.
+And just one unreliable or outdated plug-in can cause a major security risk.
+Regularly delete unused themes and plugins.
+Even a deactivated plug-in can be a security risk if a vulnerability is found and exploited.
 Review your plugins periodically to make sure you still have the best one for the job.
-There could be a new plug-in that combines the features of a few that you already have and might be better supported, more secure and easier to maintain
+There could be a new plug-in that combines the features of a few that you already have and might be better supported, more secure and easier to maintain.

-Changing the name of your admin account will make a hacker's job a lot harder.
-New WordPress installs make you choose a custom username for your admin account, but if you installed your site a while ago, your admin account may have the default name of "admin" This makes it easier for hackers to guess your login credentials as half the work is already done for them.
-Change the default admin user-name to something else to improve security.
-You should also change the default database prefix to something other than "wp_" to add a further layer of obscurity to your default setups.
-The easiest way to do this on an existing install is via a plug-in, but backup your databases first
+Changing the name of your admin account will make a hacker's job harder.
+New WordPress installs make you choose a custom username for your admin account.
+But if you installed your site awhile ago, your admin account may have the default name of "admin".
+This makes it easier for hackers to guess your login credentials, as half the work is already done for them.
+Change the default admin user-name to something else to improve your security.
+You should also change the default database prefix to something other than "wp_" to add another layer of security to the setup info.
+The easiest way to do this on an existing installation is via a plug-in.
+But backup your databases first.

 Deny external access to wp-config.php and .htaccess using the following code in your .htaccess file

-Here is a example of such a file
+Here is an example of such a file

 deny from all